Queen Elizabeth Way: 1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

-with the old route becoming an eastward extension of Plains Road.
+with the old alignment becoming an eastward extension of Plains Road (still directly accessible via a split west of Guelph Line).
 Premier Frost opened the 2700 m, four-lane skyway two months later on October 30.
-Although it greatly reduced traffic delays, it was not without controversy due to its height, cost, tolling, and most especially its name.
+Although the skyway greatly reduced traffic delays, it was not without controversy due to its height, cost, tolling, and most especially its name.
 Residents in Burlington demanded it be named the Burlington Skyway, while Hamilton residents countered with the Hamilton Skyway.
 As a compromise, the Thomas B. McQuesten Skyway was proposed.
 However, the provincial government had the final say in the matter, and opted to name it the Burlington Bay Skyway.
 Tolls were collected beginning on November 10.